MCAT Score Ranges: What You Need to Know

 • Statistics

-The Chemical and Physical Foundations of Biological Systems section has a score range from a low point of 118 to a high of 132 and is worth 25% of your overall score.
+The Chemical and Physical Foundations of Biological Systems section has a score range from a low of 118 to a high of 132 and is worth 25% of your overall score.

 Psychological, Social, and Biological Foundations of Behavior